roseperrone/video-object-detection/README.md

 # Simple object detection in YouTube videos.

-## Order in which to use the scripts to train a net on a single noun
+## To train a net on a single noun, run these scripts

 ```
 fetch_positive_images.py